Providing the time and space for ambitious research projects.

 - The CCSS Faculty Fellows, including Individual Fellows and Collaborative Fellows, program is a year-long fellowship with one semester (or summer if desired for Collaborative Fellows) in residence at the CCSS.

 - Fellows are expected to spend the majority of their time working on a chosen research project during their residency.

 - Fellows are expected to be granted one-half year of teaching release by their Deans and Chairs to coincide with their residency semester.

 - Fellows are also excused from heavy administrative responsibilities for their residency semester.

-- Fellows attend regular meetings during the entire academic year of the fellowship, at which they discuss each other’s research, professional development issues, and current topics and new directions in the social sciences.
+- Fellows attend regular meetings during the entire academic year of the fellowship, at which they discuss each other’s research, professional development topics, and current themes and new directions in the social sciences.

-- The primary purpose of the CCSS Faculty Fellows Program is to nurture the careers of Cornell University’s most promising faculty members in the social sciences, with a special focus toward supporting the research of early-career faculty.
+- The primary purpose of the CCSS Faculty Fellows Program is to nurture the careers of Cornell University’s most promising faculty members in the social sciences.

-- The goal is to provide time and space for high-impact social scientific scholarship with the potential to result in the completion of ambitious projects, leading to external funding and book manuscripts.
+- The goal is to provide time and space for high-impact social scientific scholarship with the potential to result in the completion of ambitious projects.

 - The program is also designed to create an environment of intellectual exchange and an appreciation for interdisciplinary scholarship.

-- Fellows can request research funds up to $8500 to be used for expenditures directly related to the research and scholarly activities proposed in their applications.
+- Fellows can each request research funds up to $8,500 to be used for expenditures directly related to the research and scholarly activities proposed in their applications.